 - Method: Baking

 - Cuisine: Baked Goods

 Step 1 – Prep and Measure Ingredients, Preheat Oven, and Prepare Muffin Pan

 Preheat your oven to 350°F. Lightly grease a 12-cup muffin pan, or line it with paper liners.

 Mash the bananas.
+If using frozen mashed bananas, defrost them completely.
 Measure all of the remaining ingredients.

 Melt the butter in the microwave, and set it aside to cool slightly.

 Note: you can use dark chocolate chips in place of the chopped dark chocolate in bar form.
 I recommend using a product that is at least 70% cocoa.

 In a medium-sized mixing bowl, stir together the flour, baking powder, baking soda, salt, and cocoa powder.
 Set aside.

 Fold the dry ingredients into the wet and stir until just combined.
 Fold in the chopped chocolate and coconut flakes.